cheminfo/nmrium-docs/docs/00_quickstart/10_quickstart_en/10_quickstart_en.md

 :::note Molfile

 Drag the molfile into the workspace.
-The panel **Structures** field appears, showing the inserted molecular structure as well as the molecular weight and the molecular formula.
+The panel **Structures** appears, showing the inserted molecular structure as well as the molecular weight and the molecular formula.

 :::

 :::note Integrated structure editor

-Click on the **Structures** menu on the right side of the screen and then on the **+** sign.
+Click onto the panel **Structures** on the right side of the screen and then on the **+** sign.
 A window opens where you can draw your molecular structure.
 Then click on the **Save** button.
-In the **Structures** field, the drawn molecular structure appears as well as the molecular weight and the molecular formula.
+In the panel **Structures**, the drawn molecular structure appears as well as the molecular weight and the molecular formula.

 :::